sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="deletechilddomain"></a>
 # **DeleteChildDomain**
-> void DeleteChildDomain (string childAuthKey, string domainName)
+> void DeleteChildDomain (string childIdentifier, string domainName)

-Delete the sender domain of the reseller child based on the childAuthKey and domainName passed
+Delete the sender domain of the reseller child based on the childIdentifier and domainName passed

 ### Example
 ```csharp